BeardedManStudios/ForgeNetworkingRemastered/docs/mkdocs/docs/lobby.md

 4. Congratulations you have officially added the lobby system to your game and can start using it!
 Change your name in your player top let, and start talking in the chat bottom left, change the UI to however you please as well as the prefab.

+5. PS- To get better results, make sure in the build settings Multiplayermenu -> *Lobby* -> Game

 ## Lobby Service API Calls
 The lobby service has built in api calls that are currently being used in the LobbyManager.
 For reason of explaining it further, these api calls can be called from anywhere in code as long as you are connected to a socket.
 This allows you to change the users name from anywhere other than the built in Lobby system.